|

 I teach advanced science and math courses at Schilling, but every once in a while I sneak into one of the Lower School classrooms, where creative things are always going on, and talk science with the younger children.
 And believe me, I don't do all the talking!
 You can't talk about atoms and molecules and why we have tides even to kindergartners at Schilling unless you seriously know your science.

 Schilling's foreign language teachers bring a true international flavor to the school.
-Mieke Klok, Belgian by birth, lived in both Switzerland and France before coming to the United States and Schilling School.
-Atsuko Fatica was born and raised in Japan and Qing Wang was born and raised in China.
+Anke Lessing was born and raised in Argentina and brings a cultural understanding and dimension, to her Spanish classes.
+Atsuko Fatica was born and raised in Japan and Ling Peng was born and raised in China.